hogg101/rgbxmastree/README.md

 ### Step 5: Open the web interface

-On your phone or computer (connected to the same Wi-Fi), open your browser and go to your Pi's IP address (or hostname):
+On your phone or computer (connected to the same Wi-Fi), open your browser and go to your Pi's IP address (or hostname), making sure to use the port 8080:

 ```
 http://192.168.1.XXX:8080